Ravioli

 This recipe is my family’s favorite, especially when paired with my mom’s sauce.
 It was also my first exposure to Italian cooking.
 My mother initially let me, at age three, turn the crank on the pasta machine.
 Later I was permitted to seal the ravioli with a fork; and, eventually, I was allowed to do all the tasks.
 Continuing this tradition, my kids have been helping me since before they were three, and my daughter, Gaby, can now make ravioli better than I can.

-Though I learned to make ravioli using my mom’s recipe, I’ve since made major changes: 1) I typically make my own ricotta; 2) I use semola in the pasta dough; and 3) I roll out the pasta dough in a way that consumes less time and less dough per raviolo.
+Though I learned to make ravioli using my mom’s recipe, I’ve since made major changes: 1) I make my own ricotta; 2) I use semola in the pasta dough; 3) I roll out the pasta dough in a way that consumes less time and less dough per raviolo; and 4) I prefer to roll out a big sheet of dough using a rolling pin (mattarello).
 The component recipes reflect these modifications.
 (Note also that I no longer use a pastry bag, as seen in the above photo, but simply a spoon as my mom did.)

 Dough